 Once you have completed you event, you can either transfer the donations to us by BACS with ‘SFS’ as the reference or send us a cheque made out to the Hands Up Foundation with ‘SFS’ written on the back.
 Please do send us an email with your details and amount you have donated, requesting a receipt if you need one.

 The address to send the cheque to is: The Hands Up Foundation, Unit 205 Clerkenwell Workshops, 27/31 Clerkenwell Close, London WC1R 0AT.

 How do I spread the word about my event?

-Beyond the obvious inviting of family and friends, social media is a great means of promotion.
-If you let us know you’d like help promoting the event, we’ll put it out on all our channels and make sure the punters come rolling in.
+Beyond the obvious, inviting family and friends, social media is a great means of promotion which includes any WhatsApp or Facebook groups you may be part of.
+If you let us know you’d like help promoting the event, we’ll put it out on all our channels and make sure the punters come rolling in!

 Where does the money raised from Singing for Syrians go?

 All funds from the Singing for Syrians campaign will go to the Hands Up Foundation.
-The Hands Up Foundation currently funds three projects to help some of Syria’s most vulnerable people.
-These are a Primary Health Clinic in Al-Zerbeh, a Prosthetic Limb Clinic in Bab al-Hawa, and a school for Syrian refugee children in the Bekaa Valley.
+The Hands Up Foundation funds vital health and education programmes in vulnerable Syrian communities.
+Currently, these are a Primary Health Clinic in Tal-Abyad serving a local community of 50,000 people, a school for Syrian refugee children in the Bekaa Valley and a prosthetics programme on the Syrian-Turkish border.
 You can read more about our projects here